 After a cost-effective production method was developed, titanium's first major use was in military aircraft.
-Both Soviet and American military aircraft and submarines (e.g. Soviet Alfa and Mike Class submarines and the USAF F100 Super Sabre and Lockheed A-12) designed in the 1950s and 1960s began making use of titanium alloys.
+Both Soviet and American military aircraft and submarines designed in the 1950s and 1960s began making use of titanium alloys.
 By the early 1960s, titanium alloys started to be used by commercial aircraft manufacturers as well.

 Although titanium is the fourth most common metal elements in the earth's crust (behind aluminum, iron, and magnesium), production of titanium metal is extremely sensitive to contamination, particularly by oxygen, which accounts for its relatively recent development and high cost.

-The main ores used in the primary production of titanium are ilmenite, which accounts for about 90% of production, and rutile, which accounts for the remaining 10%.
+The main ores used in the primary production of titanium are ilmenite, which accounts for about 90% of production, and rutile, which accounts for the remaining 10 percent.

-About 6.3 million tonnes of titanium mineral concentrate was produced in 2010, although only a small fraction (about 5%) of titanium concentrate produced each year ultimately ends-up in titanium metal.
+About 6.3 million tons of titanium mineral concentrate was produced in 2010, although only a small fraction (about 5 percent) of titanium concentrate produced each year ultimately ends-up in titanium metal.
 Instead, most are used in the production of titanium dioxide (TiO2), a whitening pigment used in paints, foods, medicines, and cosmetics.

 In the first step of the Kroll process, titanium ore is crushed and heated with coking coal in a chlorine atmosphere to produce titanium tetrachloride (TiCl4).
-The chloride is then captured and sent through a condenser, which produces a titanium chloride liquid that is more 99% pure.
+The chloride is then captured and sent through a condenser, which produces a titanium chloride liquid that is more 99 percent pure.